sraikund16/torch-release-notes/2.8.0/done/result_onnx.md

 #### Support for symbolic operators in the `dynamo=True` export path ([#148905](https://github.com/pytorch/pytorch/pull/148905), [#149678](https://github.com/pytorch/pytorch/pull/149678), [#150038](https://github.com/pytorch/pytorch/pull/150038))

 Two operators `torch.onnx.ops.symbolic` and `torch.onnx.ops.symbolic_multi_out` are defined to allow you to create symbolic ONNX operators directly in your PyTorch models.
-You can use them in a forward function:
+You can use them in a `forward` method:

 ```py
 def forward(self, x: torch.Tensor) -> torch.Tensor: